davemakebeer/Insurance_Cost_Predictions/README.md

 > plt.close()

 # Summarize findings
-print("- From this graph, it's clear to see that there is a correlation between age and insurance cost.") print("- The average cost of insurance for 30-year-olds is roughly 10,000, whereas this is doubled for those who are aged 65.") print("- It would be interesting to understand what type of insurance this is.
-I assume it's life insurance, as the likelihood of a claim will go up as age increases.") print("- It can be said with a degree of confidence that it's not car insurance.")
+> From this graph, it's clear to see that there is a correlation between age and insurance cost.
+> The average cost of insurance for 30-year-olds is roughly 10,000, whereas this is doubled for those who are aged 65.
+> It would be interesting to understand what type of insurance this is.
+I assume it's life insurance, as the likelihood of a claim will go up as age increases.
+> It can be said with a degree of confidence that it's not car insurance.

 ### 7. Extending Linear Regressor to Make Predictions Beyond Gathered Data
 The linear regression model is extended to predict insurance costs for ages beyond the gathered data.